custom-cards/group-element/README.md

 Optional styles for the close button

+You should position (and otherwise manipulate) the close button

 | Name | Type | Default | Since | Description |
 |------|------|---------|-------|-------------|
 | left/right | string |  | v0.1 | Sets the left position of the close button (CSS).